 Antidepressant: a stimulant drug which has an agonist effect by increasing the production of serotonin and/or noradrenaline.

-Anti-Psychiatry: begun by Thomas Szasz (1960), the view that the medical model views of mental illness are mistaken and dangerous and that ‘mental illness’ is a myth.
+Anti-Psychiatry: a movement begun by Thomas Szasz (1960), with the view that the Medical Model approach to mental illness is mistaken and dangerous.
+‘Mental illness’ is portrayed as a myth.
 Szasz proposed that socially-expressed symptoms should be seen as problems in living and appropriate support provided.
+He was supported in this by R D Laing (1967) while Michel Foucault (1973-74/2006) states that the concepts of sanity and insanity are purely social constructs.

 Anti-Psychotic: a drug used to reduce psychotic symptoms.Eg: Chlorpromazine for Schizophrenia; lithium for Manic-Depressive Psychosis.